-For most cities like Ontario, smoking cannabis in outdoor places, say on the street, is legal.
-However, there are provinces in Canada where it is still illegal to smoke cannabis in public places.
-Some areas where smoking cannabis in public is unlawful are New Brunswick, British Columbia, Manitoba, Quebec, and a lot more.
+For most cities like Ontario, smoking Cannabis in outdoor places, say on the street, is legal.
+However, there are provinces in Canada where it is still illegal to smoke Cannabis in public places.
+Some areas where smoking cannabis in public is unlawful are New Brunswick, British Columbia, Manitoba, Quebec, and more.

-You have to keep the cannabis sealed for safety purposes if you want to bring it on your road trips.
+You have to keep the Cannabis sealed for safety purposes if you want to bring it on your road trips.
 It shall also be kept away near the driver and passengers.
-As such, it is advisable to store it in the compartment or the car trunk.
+It is advisable to store it in the compartment or the car trunk.

 In all provinces in Canada, it is illegal to drive while being drug-impaired.
-Many road accidents happen in the country because of driving under the influence of drugs.
+Many road accidents happen in the country because of driving under drugs.
 Moreover, it can also invalidate your travel insurance once you are caught violating this law.

-If you want to enjoy cannabis on your vacation, it is best to have someone drive you across Canada.
-Just make sure to keep the cannabis in closed packaging while on the road.
+If you want to enjoy Cannabis on your vacation, it is best to have someone drive you across Canada.
+Just keep the Cannabis in sealed packaging while on the road.